Rural Homes

 Common Mistakes

-DIY treatment attempts rarely achieve lasting control and cannot obtain Insurance-Backed Guarantees required for property transactions.
+DIY treatment attempts rarely achieve lasting control and cannot obtain the Insurance-Backed Guarantees required for property transactions.
 Choosing the cheapest contractor often leads to inadequate treatment, regrowth and higher eventual costs.
-Delaying treatment allows spread that increases costs exponentially as infestations expand.
-Ignoring neighbouring infestations means properties simply become re-invaded from adjacent sources.
+Delaying treatment allows spread that increases costs as infestations expand.
+Ignoring neighbouring infestations means properties simply get re-invaded from adjacent sources.
 Flailing or cutting without proper disposal spreads fragments that establish new colonies across wider areas.

 Effective Approaches